Book Now

 Kathmandu is the capital city of Nepal, located in the Bagmati Province.
 The magical city is home to seven of the UNESCO World Heritage Sites, which have historical, religious, cultural, and architectural importance.
 The UNESCO sites include three Durbar Squares: Kathmandu, Bhaktapur, and Lalitpur Durbar Square.
 Other heritage sites are Pashupatinath Temple, Swoyambhunath Stupa, Boudhanath Stupa, and Changunarayan Temple.

-Tours in Kathmandu start with the sightseeing tours just around the cities nearest UNESCO World Heritage Sights, an eye-appealing tantalize of numerous high mountain views from mountain flight, a senior natural view from the Nagarkot and the ethical Newari culture practices in different forms in Bungmati, Kritipur and Khokana.
+Tours in Kathmandu start with the sightseeing tours just around the cities' nearest UNESCO World Heritage Sites, an eye-appealing tantalize of numerous high mountain views from a mountain flight, a senior natural view from Nagarkot, and the ethical Newari culture practices in different forms in Bungmati, Kritipur, and Khokana.
 So, the Kathmandu tour is considered a combination of all the attractions contained in Nepal.
 Without doing tours in Kathmandu, it is difficult to know about Nepal's art, history, and religions.

 What to Expect on the Kathmandu 5-Day Tour?

-Kathmandu city tour with Trekking Planner Nepal takes individuals towards prominent locations.
-The initial tour commences at Kathmandu Durbar Square, Swoyambhunath and Patan Durbar Square.
-Later, the trip moves towards Pashupatinath temple, followed by Boudhanath and Nagarkot.
+The Kathmandu city tour with Trekking Planner Nepal takes individuals towards prominent locations.
+The initial tour commences at Kathmandu Durbar Square, Swoyambhunath, and Patan Durbar Square.
+Later, the trip moves towards Pashupatinath Temple, followed by Boudhanath and Nagarkot.
 The final day of the Kathmandu day tour takes visitors towards Bhaktapur Durbar Square, after which the journey comes to an end.

-The major attractions of these places are listed below with brief description:
+The major attractions of these places are listed below with brief descriptions:

-Kathmandu Durbar Square: The Durbar Square is located in the center of Kathmandu near the Old Malla King’s Royal Palace.
+Kathmandu Durbar Square: The Durbar Square is located in the center of Kathmandu, near the old Malla king's royal palace.
 Another popular name for Kathmandu Durbar Square is Hanumandhoka Durbar Square or Basantapur Durbar Square.
 The area is marked with meticulously carved monuments and architecture representing the Newari community, who are the natives of the place.
-The top attractions in Kathmandu Durbar Square are:
+The top attractions in Kathmandu Durbar Square are the following:

 • Hanuman Dhoka Palace: The Hanuman Dhoka Palace consists of a standing stone statue of Hanuman, who is known as the monkey god.
 The Hindu deity stands in the main entryway of Durbar Square.